wpmudev/custom-sidebars/readme.txt

 == Screenshots ==

-1. Set custom sidebars for indvidual posts and pages or by category, post-type, or archive.
+1. Set custom sidebars for individual posts and pages or by category, post-type, or archive.
 2. Create new sidebars without confusing settings.
 3. Integrates with WordPress core Widgets menu.